manish0109/keystonejs-example/README.md

 keystone-example
 ================

-Example App build using Keystone JS framework on top of NodeJs, ExpressJs and MongoDB
+Example App build using KeystoneJS framework on top of NodeJs, ExpressJs and MongoDB

-A Node app built with Keystone, MongoDB and Jade.
+A Node app built with KeystoneJS, MongoDB and Jade.
 For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Jade provides the frontend and accesses the API.
 MongoDB stores like a hoarder.